 We’ve added additional research centers and activities, such as the Institute for an Entrepreneurial Society, which examines issues related to public policy and entrepreneurship, and hosting international conferences such as one we recently hosted on mental health and entrepreneurship.

-We’ve done a lot more work with our alumni, such as hosting an entrepreneurship bootcamp in NYC, an Orange Tank event at Homecoming that pits young alums versus students in a Shark Tank style competition, and honored our successful alums with awards like the Orange Entrepreneur of the Year award.
+We’ve done a lot more work with our alumni, such as hosting an entrepreneurship bootcamp in NYC, an Orange Tank event at Homecoming that pits young alums versus students in a Shark Tank style competition, and honoured our successful alums with awards like the Orange Entrepreneur of the Year award.

 We’re going to continue to do those types of innovations in the future – there is a lot more work for us to do there and especially as we better leverage our online educational technology.